heptarch/heptarch.github.io/drafts/demon.md

   </p>

 ɰ.
-The waters of Trinity Quay are stilled—Ashen House an empty box of stone—its genius fled—the sky fluorescent with unfamiliar suns.
-Ellen faces the ocean in its welcoming infinitude, and the Reverend's voice sounds beside her:
+The waters of Trinity Quay are stilled—Ashen House an empty box of stone, its genius fled—the sky fluorescent with unfamiliar suns.
+Ellen faces the ocean in its welcoming infinitude.

 <i>Child, what should you like to do?</i>

-Then she remembers: dark suns and spheres of bloodlight and the sundering darkness...
-She remembers a galaxy.

-<i>Tilleadh.
-I will see the stars again.</i>
+Tilleadh.
+I will see the stars again.

 <!-- Objects the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.-->
 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->